 A Brand New Business?

 HMRC aren’t the quickest, and it can take a few weeks for a new VAT registration to show up here.
-So, if your search turns up nothing but the suppliers insists they are indeed VAT registered, then you’ve got two options here:
+So, if your search turns up nothing but the supplier insists they are indeed VAT registered, then you’ve got two options here:

 2) Ask the supplier for a copy of their VAT certificate.
+[They are not legally obliged to share this with you, however]

 Either way, I’d advise you never pay a VAT invoice unless you’re confident the VAT number is valid.
-Otherwise, when it all goes wrong, HMRC will be after that VAT back from you.
+Otherwise, when it all goes wrong, HMRC will be after that VAT back from you!

 How can Accountants help?